Final Assignment - Applied Research Essay

 From these comments too, I know too that I really need to work on my mindfulness practice.
 My emotional awareness is often very acute and accurate.
 I definitely am aware of how I feel, moment to moment, for most of the time during each and every day I’m fortunate enough to walk upon this planet.
 Where I falter is in looking at what I feel with a bit of reserved detachment - that is, I fail to look at how I feel with a non-judgmental eye.
 I’m always so quick to judge myself, often harshly.
 Conan O’Brian, in a clip posted on the i-Weigh instagram page, described “…depression as being anger turned inward.”
 Or in more extreme cases, “rage turned inward.”
 And I know I need to stop turning my own anger towards myself.
 I need to find ways to positively release it, so I don’t dwell on it, and so that I don’t let it continue to hurt myself or others in my life.

-Bonus - Creative Inspiration Adventure
+Bonus Assignment - Creative Inspiration Adventure

 Seeing so many of the pieces that formed RISING at Yoko Ono’s show at the Vancouver Art Gallery cut deeply into my soul, leaving me choking back tears, and leading me to again ask why so many people are so utterly cruel.
 It was maybe the most difficult Artist’s Date I’ve had in a long time.